HL7/PDDI-CDS/pages/_includes/start.md

 FHIR resource workflow categorizes the `RequestGroup` as a Request, which expresses the intention for something to occur.
 For the PDDI CDS instance this could involve initiating another medication, substituting a medication order, or discontinuing the current order.
 The `RequestGroup` resource is created by the CDS service and subsequently transformed into a CDS Hooks response.

 ### DetectedIssue
-The `DetectedIssue` resource is created by the Medication Select Service and is subsequently passed to the EHR with the CDS Hooks response.
+The `DetectedIssue` resource is created by the Medication Select Service and is subsequently passed to the EHR with the CDS Hooks response as an extension.
 Mitigating actions corresponding to CDS Card suggestions are documented by the EHR in the `DetectedIssue` resource.
-The `status` element of the `DetectedIssue` determines if the resource is passed to the Medication Prescribe Service with the `medication-prescribe` Hook request.
-For example, a "preliminary" status may indicate that the `DetecedIssue` resource will be passed to the Medication Prescribe Service.
+The `DetectedIssue` `status` element, instantiated by the Medication Select Service, specifies to the EHR if the prefetch template for the Medication Prescribe Service needs to be fulfilled.
+The `DetectedIssue` resource is passed to the Medication Prescribe Service with the the `medication-prescribe` Hook request for further processing.
+For example, a `DetecedIssue`  "final" status may indicate to the EHR that prefetch data for the `medication-prescribe` hook is not needed.

 ````
   {